 No payment required if approved for counselling by Victims Services or the CESPHN Psychological Support Services Scheme.

 $180 per hour (plus GST) for sessions funded by third parties.

 Cash or internet transfer.

 Clinical Social Worker, Counsellor

-Helen has extensive experience in creating partnerships with her clients to help them mobilise their strengths and improve their quality of life.
-Helen believes in the capacity of people to bring about meaningful change in their lives and values the opportunity to support clients on this journey.
-She realises that it is often small changes that have the biggest impact.
+I have extensive experience in creating partnerships with my clients to help them mobilise their strengths and improve their quality of life.
+I believe in the capacity of people to bring about meaningful change in their lives and I value the opportunity to support clients on this journey.
+I realise that it is often small changes that have the biggest impact.